 My daughter came to my home at age 18, just after her first year at Smith, which she attended on a full scholarship.
 Her blonde hair was dyed to her mother’s hue —

-— and she said to me, “I did a terrible thing to you, and I need to know that you forgive me so I can begin to forgive myself.”
-Sofia had been persuaded, most likely by Tess Englund and her mother, to sign an affidavit alleging various weirdnesses: that I chose all her clothes for her, an absurdly false notion; that I made her go the gym every day at 5 am; more.
+In the process of being purchased, Sofia had been persuaded, most likely by Tess Englund and Valerie, to sign an affidavit for Morris Sandstead when the court chaos began alleging various weirdnesses: that I chose all her clothes for her, an absurdly false notion; that I made her go the gym every day at 5 am; more.
 It was provably perjured.
 For example, at our gym at that time, we checked in with a bar-code.
-Their computers recorded the time and date of our every visit to the gym — 85 times in two and a half years, I believe, all in the afternoon, none at 5 a.m.
+Their computers recorded the time and date of our every visit to the gym — 85 times in two and a half years, all in the afternoon, none at 5 a.m.

 I obtained those records, brought them to court, and put them in Mo Sandstead’s hands.
 When any item in a witness’s testimony or affidavit is proven true, the rest is — logically — immediately suspect.
 I made this point to Morris Sandstead.
 He refused to bring Sofia to court, to question her in open court, to order therapy or visitation, any of the things ordinarily and always done when families are fractured.
 He appointed a child advocate, Robert Smith, in another city, Ft.
 Collins, who never met me in person and filed a report plainly tailored by Sandstead to justify his outrageous rulings.
-(Robert, you and I have some things to discuss, my good fellow.)
+(Robert, you and I have some things to discuss.)

 A year later a close friend long active in AA in Boulder called and told me I should start coming to his Tuesday night meeting at the Presbyterian church.
 “Why?,” I asked.
 “Judge Sandstead has been coming.
 I think you’ll be interested in what he’s saying when he speaks.”

-The judge who I believe sold my daughter, Morris Sandstead, had begun attending that meeting, compelled by his colleagues to get decades of alcoholism on the bench under control or leave without his pension.
+The judge who sold my daughter, Morris Sandstead, had begun attending that meeting, compelled by an ultimatum from his colleagues to get decades of alcoholism on the bench under control or leave without his pension.
 I sat eight feet from him half a dozen times and listened to him clap himself on the back, just in time to save his own financial bacon, for going to AA and ending years of sending people to prison and deciding the lives of families while a full-blown alcoholic.